Article Created: "Mar, 2003"

 Origionally I used RFP50N06 N-Channel Mos-Fets, but now their are Better ones available.

 I have provided for a heatsink on the circuit board of the First Circuit.
 It may or May Not be needed for your particular application.
 Definately not a problem when drawing only one or two amps.
 But at High currents, it would be advisable to mount the Mos-fet off board and connected to the board with reasonably short wires. (under 8 inches)

 In the event of running high current motors, over 5 amps (?), there might be large spikes that can distroy the 555.
 Replacing the 1N4005 diodes with Schottkey diodes or 15 volt Movistors will definately help.

 For Real High Currents, it is possible to Parallel two or more Fets.
 But there should be independent Gate resistors, as well as a 0.05 to 0.1 ohm Source Resistor on each Fet.
 This helps distribute the current evenly between all the Fets.

-Note this proto doesn't have the 1N4005 diodes.
+Note this proto does not have the 1N4005 diodes.

 Also the Trimpot can be a regular pot, wired off-board.

-This PCB Now has a DIFFERENT LAYOUT for the Mosfet.
+My Revised PCB has a DIFFERENT LAYOUT for the Mosfet.